babashka/pod-babashka-buddy/README.md

 You call it with a map just like `engine`, but you need to add a `:length` key that gets passed to `buddy.core.kdf/get-bytes`.

+### Crypto

+Note that `pod.babashka.buddy.core.crypto` deviates from buddy's documented API because the `buddy.core.crypto/engine` returns an instance of `org.bouncycastle.crypto.generators.HKDFBytesGenerator` which can't be serialized back to the pod client.
+The same happens with several of the other low-level functions available in that namespace.

+So the same approach used by for KDF functions is used in `pod.babashka.buddy.core.crypto`: compose the problematic functions together inside the pod function, and always return serializable values.

+Just a very small subset of what is available in `buddy.core.crypto` namespace is exposed.
+The rationale for this is that a babahska pod user won't generally need or use the low-level cryptographic primitives, or know what cryptographic constructs may offer which security properties (like authenticated encryption, etc).

+So the set of exposed functions are those that are sane and secure enough for most people, while still providing choice:

+- the block ciphers with authenticated encryption offered by `buddy.core.crypto/encrypt` and `buddy.core.crypto/decrypt`.

+- the stream ciphers offered by `buddy.core.crypto/stream-cipher` (ChaCha20), even if they don't provide authenticated encryption at the moment.
+But once `buddy.core.crypto` adds support for authenticated encryption constructs (e.g., ChaCha20+Poly1305) we could add support for them.

+In order to use the block ciphers with authenticated encryption you need to use `pod.babashka.buddy.core.crypto/block-cipher-encrypt` and `pod.babashka.buddy.core.crypto/block-cipher-decrypt` functions.
+They accept the same parameters as the `buddy.core.crypto/encrypt` and `buddy.core.crypto/decrypt` functions.
+Both functions return a byte array.

+In order to use the stream ciphers, you need to use `pod.babashka.buddy.core.crypto/stream-cipher-encrypt` and `pod.babashka.buddy.core.crypto/stream-cipher-decrypt` functions.

+They accept an `input` argument (that is passed to `buddy.core.crypto/process-bytes!` as its `in` argument), a `key` and `iv` arguments (that are passed to `buddy.core.crypto/init!` as the same key names in the `params` argument), and an `alg` argument (that is passed to `buddy.core.crypto/stream-cipher` as its argument with the same name).
+The idea is to keep the type of arguments and their ordering as similar to the block cipher functions as possible.

 ### Keys